Strategic Analysis of Just-In-Time Liquidity Provision in Concentrated Liquidity Market Makers: Background and Model

 \subsection{Introduction to AMMs}

 Automated Market Makers (AMMs) enable decentralized token exchanges through algorithmic pricing instead of traditional order books.
 We begin by explaining one of the most common classes of AMMs known as constant product market makers (CPMMs) \cite{CONSTANT}.
 A CPMM maintains a liquidity pool of tokenized assets $X$ and $Y$.
-After initialization, the CPMM maintains a pool price $q$, which is the price of token \( Y \) in terms of token \( X \).
+After initialization, the CPMM maintains a pool price $q$.
+Throughout this paper, \(q\) denotes the amount of token \(Y\) per unit of token \(X\), i.e., the price of token \(X\) denominated in token \(Y\).
+Equivalently, \(1/q\) is the price of token \(Y\) denominated in token \(X\).
 When an LP enters the CPMM, they contribute an amount of liquidity $L$, which comprises token amounts $x$ of $X$ and $y$ of $Y$, according to the following rule:

 Consequently, the token amounts $x, y$ of each liquidity position of amount $L$ always follow the constant product rule $xy = L^2$.
 Additionally, when there exist multiple liquidity positions $\{(x_i, y_i, L_i)\}_{i=1}^N$, the corresponding summations also follow the constant product rule